 Calum Alex MacMillan, from Lewis, is known for his work in the band Daimh and other collaborations.
 Here he brings the song An Gaidheal ‘sa Leannan, which he learned from his father, and which tells the story of a man far from home missing his love.
 Norrie MacIver brings the song Mo Chailin Dileas Donn, from Wester Ross.
 Although the lyrics have nothing to do with it -- it’s the story of a faithful lover -- the melody holds echoes of the Irish and later American song of an unfaithful one, Lily of the West.
 Kennedy takes lead on a song which may also sound familiar, Sios dhan an Abhainn, which in English is the traditional gospel song Down to the River to Pray, heard in the film O Brother Where Art Thou?

 Those three are just a taste of the fine singing, both lead and harmony, and the excellent playing on whistle, guitar, clarsach, and other instruments on every track, Though singing is the focus here, there’s a hidden bonus track, too, which is all instrumental.
 In addition to MacIver, MacMillan, and Kennedy, musicians include Angus MacPhail, Gillebride MacMillan, Griogair Labhruidh, James Graham, and Tormod MacArthur.
 Mary Ann Kennedy and Nick Turner produced this rather complex project with skill and thoughtfulness, allowing the individuals and the connections among them space to be heard

 you may also want to see

-Also, Music Road was recently noted as ‘one of the things we like reading’ in the newsletter from Poetry Ireland.
+and back in 2009 when this was first published, it was good to know that: Music Road was recently noted as ‘one of the things we like reading’ in the newsletter of Poetry Ireland.
 Thanks!
 Go raibh maith agat!